 Does AVG VPN work with Netflix?

-In particular, can the AVG Secure VPN stream geo-blocked content from the US Netflix library?
 We tested AVG’s USA, Miami and also USA, New York locations.
 Despite these servers being designated for streaming, our tests found both AVG servers were blocked by Netflix.
 In other words, the US Netflix library was inaccessible.
-There are rumors that their Gotham City server can connect to Netflix, but we were unable to confirm this.
+There are rumors that their Gotham City server can unblock Netflix, but we were unable to confirm this.

 Even if our experience was just an anomaly, and one or more of these locations does sometimes work, it still makes us nervous.
 Why?
 Because the AVG VPN has a very small number of servers in their network and very few of these servers are designated for streaming.
 Netflix needs only to figure out how to block access from three locations to completely stop all AVG VPN users from reaching the US Netflix library.